-Any person who believes that he or she, individually, or as a member of any specific class of persons, has been subjected- to discrimination on the basis of race, color, or national origin as noted below may file a written complaint with the Napa Valley Transportation Authority, Director of Civil Rights, 625 Burnell St., Napa, CA 94559-3420.
-Complainants have the right to complain directly to the appropriate federal agency.
-Every effort will be made to obtain early resolution of complaints.
-The option of informal meeting(s) between the affected parties and the Director of Civil Rights may be utilized for resolutions.
+ly person who believes that he or she, individually, or as a member of any specific class of persons, has been so jected-to discrimination on the basis of race, color, or national origin as noted below may file a written complaint with the Napa Valley Transportation Authority, Civil Rights Officer, 625 Burnell St., Napa, CA 94559-3420.
+Complaints have the right to complain directly to the appropriate federal agency.
+Every effort will be made to obtain ely resolution of complaints.
+The option of informal meeting(s) between the affected parties and the Civil Rights affice may be utilized for resolutions.